m-murad/compressor-head/readme.md

 This returns an image `41 KB JPEG` image with dimensions `500x350`

-**Note:** You can also use the `WEBP` format, but it's not shown as an example as GitHub does not render WEBPs.
-A sample WEBP conversion of this conversion can be found [here](http://compressor-head.appspot.com/image/?image_url=http://compressor-head.appspot.com/image&width=500&height=350&format=webp).
+**Note:** You can also use the `WEBP` format, but it's not shown as an example as GitHub does not make WEBPs.
+A sample WEBP conversion of this conversion could be found [here](http://compressor-head.appspot.com/image/?image_url=http://compressor-head.appspot.com/image&width=500&height=350&format=webp).

 ### <a id="work"></a> Working with the project